Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

+To compare this result with our models, we derive scaling relations using equation~\eqref{eta}, the scaling relations of Table~\ref{tab:scaling_int}, and equation~\eqref{rho}, and assume $\rho/n=\const$.
+We use Table~\ref{tab:scaling_int} rather than Table~\ref{tab:scaling_int_KS} because the overall SN rate density is varied as a parameter in the \citet{Elstner+Gressel12} simulations. \footnote{In their simulations, the SN rate density is higher where the gas density is higher, but the overall normalization of the SN rate surface density is set by hand, independently of the gas profile, and varied from one simulation to another to isolate the effects of this one parameter \citep{Bendre+15}.} Neglecting the temperature dependence, Models~Sa-d respectively give $\eta\propto\Sf^{1/3}n^{-0.9}\St^{0.4}$, $\eta\propto\Sf^{0.2}n^{-0.7}\St^{0.2}$, $\eta\propto\Sf^{-1/3}n^{0.1}\St^{-0.3}$ and $\eta\propto n^{-0.1}\St^{-0.4}$ (where in the last relation we have neglected the very weak dependence on $\Sf$).
+Models~Alt1, Alt2a and Alt2b give $\eta\propto\St^{-1}$, $\eta\propto\Sf^{1/3}\St^{-2}$ and $\eta\propto\Sf^{-1}\St^{2}$, respectively.
 Given that $\Omega$ depends on the gravitational potential, $\Omega$ and $\St$ are not completely independent from one another.
 Thus, the absence of $\Omega$ in our scaling relations for $\eta$ does not necessarily imply disagreement with \citet{Elstner+Gressel12}.
 For this reason, let us focus on $\Sf$ and $n$.
 In Models~Sa, Sb and Alt2a, we find $\Sf$ exponents of $1/3$, $0.2$ and $1/3$, respectively, which are close to the value of $0.4$ obtained by \citet{Elstner+Gressel12}.
 In the other models, the agreement is poorer, with exponents $-1/3$, $\approx0$, $0$ and $-1$, for Models~Sc, Sd, Alt1 and Alt2b, respectively.
 Now turning to the dependence on $n$, we obtain a positive exponent only for Model~Sc ($0.1$), whereas other models give exponents ranging from $-0.9$ to $0$, which is in disagreement with the value of $0.4$ obtained by \citet{Elstner+Gressel12}.
 We can conclude that the level of agreement between our predicted scaling relation for $\eta$ and that found by \citet{Elstner+Gressel12} is rather poor.
 However, the dependence on $\Sf$ agrees quite well in Model~S whenever $\taue<\taur$ and in Model~Alt2a, where $\Mach\ll A$ (although \citealt{Gressel+08a} report mildly supersonic turbulence for the simulations of that paper, so Alt2b is probably more relevant than Alt2a, but there the model predicts a dependence on $\Sf$ different from that seen in the simulations).

 In addition, \citet{Gressel+08b} report that the ratio of the strength of the mean field to that of the random field is related to the SN rate (SFR density) as $\mean{B}/b\propto\Sf^{-0.38\pm0.01}$, while for similar simulations by \citet{Bendre+15} the authors report $\mean{B}/b\propto\Sf^{-0.30\pm0.07}$.
 Generally, we expect $b\iso>b\ani$ \citep{Beck+19}, so we focus on the ratio $\mean{B}/b\iso$, using Table~\ref{tab:scaling_B}.
 For Model~Alt1 we find no dependence of $\mean{B}/b\iso$ on $\Sf$.
 For Models~Alt2a and Alt2b we find $\mean{B}/b\iso\propto\Sf^{-1/3}$ and $\mean{B}/b\iso\propto\Sf^{-2/3}$, respectively.
 For Models~Sa and Sc, we find $\mean{B}/b\iso\propto\Sf^{-1/3}$, and for Models~Sb and Sd we find $\mean{B}/b\iso\propto\Sf^{0.37}$.
 Thus, for Models~Alt2a, Sa and Sc (all of which have $\Mach\ll A$) the agreement is good, for Model~Alt2b the agreement is fair, and for Models~Sb and Sd the agreement is poor.
 Differences may be partly attributable to the different physical assumptions between our models and those of \citet{Elstner+Gressel12}.
 However, there is another important caveat, namely that the separation of the magnetic field into random and mean components may be sensitive to the method of averaging.
 The mean-field dynamo theory on which our models are founded assumes ensemble averaging, while \citet{Gressel+08b} use horizontal averaging.